keydunov/common-regex/README.md

 # CommonRegex

-Collection of regular expressions in Ruby
+Collection of regular expressions in Ruby.

 ## Installation